 (a) the common seal of the Authority is affixed to it in accordance with subsections (2), (3) and (4); or

-(b) it is signed on behalf of the Authority by persons authorized by the Authority to do so.
+(b) it is signed on behalf of the Authority by persons authorised by the Authority to do so.

-(2) The common seal of the Authority is not to be affixed to any document except as authorized by the Authority.
+(2) The common seal of the Authority is not to be affixed to any document except as authorised by the Authority.

 (3) Subject to subsection (4), the common seal of the Authority is to be affixed to a document in the presence of those persons, and that number of persons, determined by the Authority, and each of them is to sign the document to attest that the common seal was so affixed.